a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to move it into itself by dragging.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to copy it into itself by dragging with an Apple key depressed.
 Verify that an error is shown.

-* Ensure the default drive has 10 or more files.
-Load DeskTop.
-File > Copy a File....
-Verify that an active scrollbar appears in the file list.
-Click OK.
-Click Cancel.
-Verify that the scrollbar is scrolled to the top.

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size was restored correctly.

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Shortcuts > Add a Shortcut....
 Create a shortcut, click OK.
 Verify that when the "Do you want to save the new list on the system disk?" warning appears that the desktop volume icons repaint.

-* Launch DeskTop.
-Apple > Screen Savers.
-Select Melt.
-File > Open (or Apple+O).
-Click to exit.
-Press Apple+Down.
-Click to exit.
-Verify that the File menu is not highlighted.

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. /HD.
 Launch DeskTop.
 Open the startup volume.
 Apple > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.